zhengwuma/zhengwuma.github.io/menu/about.md

 layout: page
 title: Welcome!
 permalink: /about
+image: night.jpg
 ---

-This is Zhengwu Ma, she/her.&ensp;马正午&ensp;[ʈʂɤŋ ǔ mǎ]
+This is Zhengwu Ma, she/her.&ensp;马正午&ensp;[dʒə̀ŋ ǔ mǎ]

-Currently, I am the master student in Linguistics at [City University of Hong Kong](https://www.cityu.edu.hk/), supervised by [Dr. Jixing Li](https://jixing-li.github.io/).
+Currently, I am the Research Assistant in the Department of Linguistics and Translation at [City University of Hong Kong](https://www.cityu.edu.hk/), supervised by [Dr. Jixing Li](https://jixing-li.github.io/).
 I am also the member of the [LAMB Lab](https://compneurolinglab.github.io/).

 Prior to that, I got my B.A. in English, Linguistics Specialization, from [Xi'an Jiaotong University](http://www.xjtu.edu.cn), supervised by [Prof. Xiaopeng Zhang](http://gr.xjtu.edu.cn/en/web/zhangxp).